gauthamkolluru/REST_APIs/README.md

 -   learnt removing files and folders from the remote repository only using the `--cached` attribute
 -   practicied removing the files from the local repo as well
 -   learnt creating and using the .gitignore file using the `touch .gitignore` command
+-   learnt creating a new repo in the git and connecting to it from the local computer using `git remote add origin https://github.com/<username>/<repo name>.git`